nicefan/vuex-ts-enhanced/README.md

 ## Notice
 **Unsupported actions:**
 1. does not support object-style commit or dispatch because there is no limit to the payload must be object type.
-2. does not support the Accessing Global Assets in Namespaced Modules, this usage is not recommended.
+2. does not support the "Accessing Global Assets in Namespaced Modules", this usage is not recommended.
 3. does not support dynamic registration of the module, need to use `(store.dispatch any)('doSomething')` way to skip detection.

 *Incompatible usage `createStore<State>({...})`*